 The peaceful bushland and steep rocky terrain makes Arthurs Seat State Park an exciting mountain bike destination.
-The combination of single trail and management vehicle tracks provides opportunities for mountain bike riders of most skill levels.
+The combination of single-track and management vehicle tracks provides opportunities for mountain bike riders of all abilities.

-There are 3 options to start your mountain bike trail experience.
-These are all easy to reference on the map contained in the fact sheet below.
+There are three options to start your mountain bike trail experience.
+These are marked on the map contained in the fact sheet below.

-From Hillview Community Reserve, Boundary Road, Dromana you will find toilets, potable water and a bike maintenance station.
-The start of the trails can be found approximately 400m south of the Hillview Community Reserve Carpark.
-Look for the trail information sign inside the park boundary gate.
+Boundary Road Carpark, Hillview Community Reserve, Boundary Road, Dromana.
+Here you will find toilets, drinking water and a bike maintenance station.
+The start of the trails is found 400m south (uphill) of the carpark.
+Trail information is found inside the park boundary gate.

 The Mornington Peninsula Shire links several of the mountain bike trails with their roadside trail network.
 For further information contact the Shire on 1300 850 600.
 Mountain bike shuttle services and guided tours are available.

-The Arthurs Seat State Park - Mountain Bike fact sheet and trail map has more information, including a map showing the trails.
+The Arthurs Seat State Park Mountain Bike Fact Sheet has more information, including a map showing the trails.

 The variety of trails range in difficulty: